- Visiting Assistant Professor, Department of History

 |1215 E. Atwater Avenue|

-My current book project is an interdisciplinary study that examines how the short, violent, Korean War (1950-1953) has come to be remembered as forgotten in American history and culture.
-Using the conflict's "forgotten war" moniker as a point of departure, I argue that the contradictory processes of mobilizing, justifying, and eliding state violence proved endemic and central to the projection and constitution of American empire after World War II.
+I am currently working on revising and expanding my dissertation into a book, tentatively titled Reckoning with Empire: Violence, the Korean War, and U.S. Culture.
+My project interrogates the relationship between U.S. military violence, liberalism, and cold war universalism in the post-1945 Pacific.
 By focusing on the militarized racial and gender violence levied against Koreans and Japanese under American influence in East Asia, I investigate the ways in which American power after 1945 was produced through a simultaneous reliance on and disavowal of its own violence.
-I have also written about the circulation of trophies and artifacts of American empire; photography and racial violence; Korean American history; and the creative imagination of protest.
+I have also written about the circulation of body part trophies from U.S. wars, Korean American history, photography and state violence, and the creative imagination of protest.

-I am a founding member of the Histories of Violence collective, a pan-institutional formation of scholars seeking to bring together new methodological approaches to think about violence as a constitutive process of the modern world.
-The Collective has already hosted one nationally attended conference in May 2013 at Northwestern University, and is currently working toward several publishing projects.
+I am a founding member of the Histories of Violence collective, a pan-institutional formation of scholars seeking to bring together new methodological approaches to think about violence as a constitutive process of the modern world: www.hovcollective.org

 In my classes, we use historical sources to develop a richer analysis of the past and a more complex understanding of our own present.
 The study of historical change over time is, I believe, a form of social responsibility that allows us to offer new insights to existing conversations and a more nuanced view of our present and possible futures.
-My courses emphasize students' direct engagement with historical documents--be they speeches, oral histories, diaries, photographs, films, or landscapes--and work to develop students' ability to synthesize and analyze texts through writing.
+My courses emphasize students' direct engagement with historical documents—be they speeches, oral histories, diaries, photographs, films, or landscapes—and help develop students' ability to synthesize and analyze texts through writing.

 - Alvord Fellow in the Humanities, University of Washington